aptos-foundation/AIPs/aips/aip-21.md

 ## Summary

-This AIP proposes a standard of Fungible Asset (FA) using Move Objects.
-In this model, any object, which is called ** Metadata** in the standard, can be used as metadata to issue fungible asset units.
-This standard provides the building blocks for applications to explore the possibilities of fungibility.
+This AIP proposes a standard for Fungible Assets (FA) using Move Objects.
+In this model, any on-chain asset represented as an object can also be expressed as a fungible asset allowing for a single object to be represented by many distinct, yet interchangeable units of ownership.

 ## Motivation

-We are eager to build fungible asset on Aptos as it plays an critical role in the Web3 ecosystem beyond cryptocurrency. it enables the tokenization of various assets, including commodities, real estate, and financial instruments, and facilitate the creation of decentralized financial applications.
+Deriving fungible assets out of objects allows for both a seamless developer experience but also simplifies application development time.
+This standard supports potential applicatoins like

-- Tokenization of securities and commodities provides fractional ownership, making these markets more accessible to a broader range of investors.
+- The tokenization of securities and commodities provides fractional ownership.
-- Fungible tokens can also represent ownership of real estate, enabling fractional ownership and providing liquidity to the traditionally illiquid market.
+- Ownership of real estate, enabling fractional ownership and providing liquidity to the traditionally illiquid market.
 - In-game assets such as virtual currencies and characters can be tokenized, enabling players to own and trade their   assets, creating new revenue streams for game developers and players.

-Besides aforementioned features, fungible asset is a superset of cryptocurrency as coin is just one type of fungible asset.
-Coin module in Move could be replaced by fungible asset framework.
+Besides aforementioned features, a fungible asset provides a super set of existing Aptos Coin standard concepts along with properties, common to objects, that ensure that healthy ecosystems can be formed around these assets.

 ## Rationale

 The rationale is two-folds:

-We witnessed an drastically increasing needs of fungible asset framework from Aptos community and partners.
-The earlier coin module is obsolete and insufficient for today's needs partially due to the rigidity of Move structs and the inherently poor extensibility that it’s built upon.
-Also, the basic model of authorization management is not flexible enough to enable creative innovations of fungible asset policy.
+Since Mainnet launch, the existing coin module has been deemed insufficient for current and future needs due to the rigidity of Move structs and the inherently poor extensibility.
+For example, there's no mechanism that enforces transfers take a certain path or that only certain parties may own said assets.
+In short, the existing model of authorization management is not flexible enough to enable creative innovations of fungible asset policy.

-The old coin module has a noticeable deficiency that the `store` ability makes ownership tracing a nightmare.
-Therefore, it is not amenable to centralized management such as account freezing because it is not programmably feasible to find all the coins belonging to an account.

-fungible asset framework is born to solve both issues.
+The root of these issues is two fold:
+* The existing `Coin` struct leverages the `store` ability allowing for assets on-chain to become untraceable.
+Creating challenges to off-chain observability and on-chain management, such as freezing or burning.
+* Lack of access modifiers preventing managers of `Coin`s to dictate requirements for transfer.

+Fungible assets addresses these issues.

 ## Specification

 `fungible_asset::Metadata` serves as metadata or information associated with a kind of fungible asset.
-Any object with fungibility has to be extended with this resource and then become the metadata object.
-It is noted that this object can have other resources attached to provide richer context.
-For example, if the fungible asset represents a gem, it can hold another `Gem` resource with fields like color, size, quality, rarity, etc.
+An object with this resource is now a fungible resource, where ownership of this resource can be represented by a `FungibleAsset` amount.
+An object can have other resources attached to provide additional context.
+For example, the metadata could define a gem of a given type, color, quality, and rarity, where ownership indicates the quantity or total weight owned of that type of gem.

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]